MHuiG/MHuiG/AWESOME-STARS.md

 - [fleek-platform/website](https://github.com/fleek-platform/website) - This repository contains the source code and assets for the Fleek.xyz website, which is built using the Astro.js framework for enhanced performance and speed.
 The project leverages Tailwind CSS for st
 - [FxEmbed/FxEmbed](https://github.com/FxEmbed/FxEmbed) - Fix X/Twitter and Bluesky embeds!
 Use multiple images, videos, polls, translations and more on Discord, Telegram and others
 - [TBXark/mail2telegram](https://github.com/TBXark/mail2telegram) - Forward email to telegram with Cloudflare Email Routing
-- [Jazee6/cloudflare-ai-web](https://github.com/Jazee6/cloudflare-ai-web) - 支持Gemini Pro / Cloudflare Workers AI / ChatGPT的融合Web平台
+- [Jazee6/cloudflare-ai-web](https://github.com/Jazee6/cloudflare-ai-web) - Cloudflare AI Platform with one-click deployment. 可一键部署的Cloudflare AI平台
 - [SukkaW/dashflare](https://github.com/SukkaW/dashflare) - An unofficial Cloudflare dashboard built on top of Cloudflare API.
 - [besscroft/PicImpact](https://github.com/besscroft/PicImpact) - 自部署的摄影作品网站，支持多种功能特性。PicImpact，分享你和世界！
 - [tg-watchdog/tg-watchdog](https://github.com/tg-watchdog/tg-watchdog) - The brand-new solution for anti-abuse from Telegram groupchats.